dzenanr/dzenanr.github.com/_posts/2013-01-03-test-model.md

 {% endhighlight %}

-There are 2 tasks with the “generate” word in their titles (Code 25).
+There are 2 tasks with the generate word in their titles (Code 25).

 **Code 25**: Selection by function.